nisha-shaikh/Rehnuma-A-Conversational-Agent-for-Womens-Health/README.md

     rasa train

 ### Running Angular Web Application
-Open command prompt in the 2.
+Open command prompt in the dashboard folder in the 2.
 Rehnuma App directory and run the following commands:

     npm install
     npm start